Blog

 How can you avoid weigh stations?

-No, drivers can’t just pretend they didn’t see the weigh station pull-in sign and skip it without the proper permissions.
+Drivers can’t just pretend they didn’t see the weigh station pull-in sign and skip it without the proper permissions.

-Out on the highway, bypass program transponders and mobile apps now have the ability to relay the safety record and credentials of the truck and its fleet to the weigh station.
+However, bypass program transponders and mobile apps now have the ability to relay the safety record and credentials of the truck and its fleet to the weigh station.

 bypass notification